History of Freeview UK: 2022

-On 3rd March, RT UK is removed from all broadcast platforms in the UK as part of an Europe-wide crackdown on Russian propaganda.
+On 3 March, RT UK is removed from all broadcast platforms in the UK as part of an Europe-wide crackdown on Russian propaganda and in response to the 2022 Russian invasion of Ukraine.

 In March, W becomes a free-to-air channel and launches on Freesat prior to its launch on Freeview on 28 March.

-On 29 and 30 June, numerous changes are made, some relating to the withdrawal of the COM7 broadcast multiplex, which led to services including FreeSports, Quest HD, BBC News HD and More4 +1 becoming unavailable on Freeview whilst continuing on other platforms; Forces TV closed on all its platforms at 11am on 30 June, whilst PBS America +1 and QVC Beauty HD effectively closed altogether as they had broadcast only via COM7 and were not carried elsewhere.
+On 29 and 30 June, numerous changes are made, some relating to the withdrawal of the COM7 broadcast multiplex, which led to services including FreeSports, Quest HD, BBC News HD and More4 +1 becoming unavailable on Freeview whilst continuing on other platforms; Forces TV closed on all its platforms at 11 am on 30 June, whilst PBS America +1 and QVC Beauty HD effectively closed altogether as they had broadcast only via COM7 and were not carried elsewhere.
+BBC Four and CBeebies HD moved to Multiplex B.

 Additionally, the 4Music channel as broadcast on Freeview and elsewhere was replaced by E4 Extra, with a new 4Music continuing on satellite and cable in place of Box Hits; and AMC Networks International replaced Horror Channel with Legend, renaming CBS Drama as RealityXtra and moving it to be available in local-TV areas only, and withdrawing CBS Justice.